osonus/oson/UserGuide.md

 		public ComponentType(Class type, Class... componentTypes)
 ```

 The third constructor accepts a variable array of component types, which can be used to guess data types in complex data structures, such as array, collection, and map, including array, collection and map themselves.
+Oson has a sophisticated guessing algorithm to match Json input data to Java classes.
+It bases its matching criteria on the depth of data structures, field name and types, etc, to calculate a percentage float points, to decide the winner of a piece of data.
+Inside one load of processing, it accumulates its knowledge about the data types, and uses this component store as the knowledge basis for analysis.
+For most of the time, you only need to provide a top level user-defined class type.

 Inside the [CollectionsTest](https://github.com/osonus/oson/blob/master/src/test/java/ca/oson/json/userguide/CollectionsTest.java) test cases, you can find various approaches to solve this issue.
 Pick one to show here:

 ```java
 	@Test